Cellular aquaculture brand BlueNalu is poised to make a big splash in the future of seafood.

 ‘From a business perspective,’ Gerard told me, ‘if I buy a 10-pound bass, I’m probably only going get five to six pounds of meat out of it.
 What do I do with the other 5 pounds?
 I paid for it – maybe I could make soup with it, maybe I could scrape the bones, maybe I could do something – but my mind in this day and age goes to…”Oh my god, that was an extra five pounds that was put on a truck and shipped, and it’s one out of 1000 fish of 5000 pounds of fish.
 How much more extra fuel, how much more carbon is this?
 Oh my god, the ozone layer… we’re all gonna die!”
 But now if I only need six pounds of fish I can buy six pounds and it’s 100% yield.
 There’s no more waste.’

-After studying microbiology and food science at university, Lou got a job at Campbell’s Soup working on perishable foods – ‘entrees, soups, salads, desserts, sauces and produce’ he listed for me.
-‘Raw and cooked products typically founded the perimeter of the store.
+After studying microbiology and food science at university, Cooperhouse got a job at Campbell’s Soup working on perishable foods – ‘raw and cooked products typically founded the perimeter of the store.
 Where the high value products can be seen.’

-After that he took a job at ConAgra, ‘one of the largest processed meat companies, and I was responsible for the all the R&D for the division doing everything from chicken nuggets to patties to corndogs’.
+After that he took a job at ConAgra, one of the largest processed meat companies, where he helmed R&D for everything from chicken nuggets to corn dogs.

 Even for someone so involved in the food industry, he was removed from the origins of the protein he was working with.
 ‘The raw materials we were seeing was in boxes,’ he said.
 ‘We were literally getting boxed beef in, fresh and frozen meats, and it was what it was.
 I didn’t really think about what preceded that event.’

-Lou told me about two events, in the early 2000s, that served as an awakening of sorts that would change the course of his career.
+Two events in the early 2000s served as an awakening of sorts that would change the course of his career.

 He served as the executive director of the Rutgers Food Innovation Center, ‘an incubator helping startups attract foreign investment’, and travelled the world consulting with emerging food tech entrepreneurs.
 One of his clients was Impossible Foods – the makers of the Impossible Burger.